bekk/bekk-christmas/post/elm/remote-data.md

 In Richard Feldman's [brilliant talk from 2016](https://youtu.be/IcgmSRJHu_8), he explains the concept of making impossible states impossible.
 Or said in another way: to make sure that only valid states are representable.
 Our approach thus far does not achieve that.

-The problem is that we have three fields that can be changed independently, but that are actually not independent of one another.
+The problem is that we have three fields that can be changed independently, but that actually _are_ dependent on one another.
 To solve this, we can replace all three fields with just a single field `articles`, of type `RemoteArticles`, which we define like this:

 ```elm
 type RemoteArticles